-The new CFP Board Code of Ethics and Standards of Conduct will go into effect October 1, 2019.
+The new CFP Board Code of Ethics and Standards of Conduct went into effect on October 1, 2019.

 These modified standards are the result of a rigorous 2-year review process, which included public forums held across the country and two opportunities for feedback.
 Changes reflect CFP® professionals’ commitment to high ethics and competency standards, and are intended to maintain the value, integrity, and relevance of the CFP® certification.